ramtej13/Chat_room_files/README.md

 File to replace
+- download the chat_room_files on your computer and extract the files
 - replace all the files from @hello/hello to your @hello/hello in you project
 - replace all the files from @hello/chat to  @hello/chat in your project
 - copy the static dictionary from @hello to @hello in your project